RedouaneElyakhlifi/redman-photoGallery/README.md

 <h1 style='color:blue !important'>Introduction</h1>

 <h3>
-  Tired of having difficult plugins without pagination or actual HTML build up procedure?
+  Tired of having difficult plugins without pagination or actual HTML build-up procedure?
+  Well thats all in the past, check-out Redman-photoGallery: free easy to use photoGallery plugin!
 </h3>